How does water heater installation work

 Plumbing

-The answer to 'how does water heater installation work' is that installing a new water heater typically involves several steps.
-First, the old water heater must be disconnected from the plumbing and electrical or gas lines.
-Then, the new water heater is positioned in the desired location and connected to the necessary utility lines.
-Finally, the water heater is filled and tested to ensure proper operation.
+The answer to 'how does water heater installation work' is that installing a new water heater typically involves several key steps.
+First, the old water heater must be disconnected from the gas or electric supply, as well as the cold water inlet and hot water outlet pipes.
+The old unit is then removed, and the area is prepared for the new water heater.
+Next, the new water heater is positioned in the designated location, and the connections are made to the gas or electric supply, as well as the water pipes.
+Finally, the water heater is filled, and the system is tested to ensure proper operation.

 Step-by-Step Guide